BoMarconiHenriksen/virtual_server_attack/install_virtual_box_and_vagrant/README.md

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 In our example Vagrant is useing Virtual Box as our provider.

 ### Before getting started
 Add a box to your system.
-Find one here https://app.vagrantup.com/boxes/search - Press new on the box you have choosen to see how to add and initialise it.
+We are going to use ubuntu/xenial64 but if you need another one you can find one here https://app.vagrantup.com/boxes/search - Press new on the box you have choosen to see how to add and initialise it.

 Open virtual box on your system.